iluvjava/Maths/Notebook 2.0/AMATH 503/Sturm Liouville Theory.md

 * Domain might be infinite.

-When a system is singular, there is a very good chance that we had singularies for the functions inside of the domain, see the Legender System in the example part for more about how to modify the boundary of the solution.
+When a system is singular, there is a very good chance that we had singularities for the functions inside of the domain, see the Legendre System in the example part for more about how to modify the boundary of the solution.

 ---